 The IAP Science Education Programme is the result of a global effort and emphasizes inquiry-based science education (IBSE).

 Behind the essay is a website that has been created to aid in the process of understanding science and how it evolves: www.whytrustscience.org.uk.
+The website now contains a set of carefully selected, free Teaching Tools.

 About the Authors: